GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 A tunnel interface is configured to be the logical interface associated with the tunnel.
 All traffic routed to the tunnel interface will be encrypted and transmitted to the GCP.
 Similarly, traffic from the GCP will be logically received on this interface.

-Association with the IPsec security association is done through the "tunnel protection" command.
+Association with the IPsec security association is done through the `tunnel protection` command.

 Adjust the maximum segment size (MSS) value of TCP packets going through a router.
 The recommended value is 1360 when the number of IP MTU bytes is set to 1400.
 With these recommended settings, TCP sessions quickly scale back to 1400-byte IP packets so the packets will "fit" in the tunnel.